redspark-io/RSRealmHelper/README.md

 ### Save / Update objetcs

-You can save or update your entity using a realm helper simply calling a save or update function with entity as a parameter, but to update your entity needs to implement a primary key and not attached to realm yet
+You can save or update your entity using a RealmHelper by simply calling `save` or `update` function with the entity as a parameter, but to update, your entity needs to implement a primary key and not be attached to realm yet

 ```swift
 let employee = EmployeeRealm()